cncf/glossary/content/en/style-guide/_index.md

 ## Definition

-### Three sections
+### Three subheadings

-The definitions for **technology** and **concept** categories contain three subheadings: “What it is”, “Problem it addresses”, and “How it helps”.
+The definitions for **technology** and **concept** categories contain three subheadings:

+- **What it is**: provide a short and clear overview of what we are talking about.
+- **Problem it addresses**: focus on the problem, not the solution (that comes in the next section).
+In fact, avoid mentioning the term that is defined.
+The problem focuses on *what* led us to needing that thing.
+- **How it helps**: now come back to the term.
+How does it address the problem described above.

 Note that **properties** don't require separate sections, a definition will suffice.

 ### Keeping it simple

-The Glossary aims at explaining complex concepts in simple words — that is a surprisingly difficult task that will likely take multiple revisions.
+The Glossary aims at **explaining complex concepts in simple words** — that is a surprisingly difficult task that will likely take multiple revisions.
 Always keep the audience in mind when drafting your definition.
 Avoid using industry terms and buzzwords — you'll likely catch yourself going back to them and may need to autocorrect.

-When appropriate, use real-world examples that help readers (especially non-technical ones) better understand when and why the concept you’re explaining is relevant.
-Also, always link to existing glossary terms when used in your definition (only the first mention should be hyperlinked).
+When appropriate, use **real-world examples** that help readers (especially non-technical ones) better understand *when* and *why* the concept you’re explaining is relevant.

+Always **link to existing glossary terms** when used in your definition (only the first mention should be hyperlinked).

-As an example, take a look at the “What it is” section of the [service mesh definition](https://glossary.cncf.io/service_mesh/).
+**Example**: take a look at the “What it is” section of the [service mesh definition](https://glossary.cncf.io/service_mesh/).
 It links back to the microservices, service, reliability, and observability definitions and uses a real-world example so (non-technical) readers can better relate to network challenges.

 ### Start with a Google or Word doc